Equimultiplicity in Hilbert-Kunz theory: Equimultiplicity for Hilbert--Kunz functions

 While the characterization is simple and natural, it is not clear whether we could force this condition by inverting an element.
 For a fixed $q$ this condition holds on an open set $D(s_q)$ because the Cohen-Macaulay locus is open in an excellent ring.
 However, we will need to intersect infinitely many open sets $D(s_q)$ to force it for all $q$.

-This is why we need to go further and try to characterize equality of Hilbert-Kunz multiplicities.
-It will be much harder to achieve, but having a better control over Hilbert-Kunz multiplicity, we will learn in Proposition~\ref{HK counterexample} that, in fact, the conditions of Proposition~\ref{HK functions} cannot be forced for all $q$ by inverting a single element.
+This is why we need to go further and try to characterize equality of Hilbert--Kunz multiplicities.
+It will be much harder to achieve, but having a better control over Hilbert--Kunz multiplicity, we will learn in Proposition~\ref{HK counterexample} that, in fact, the conditions of Proposition~\ref{HK functions} cannot be forced for all $q$ by inverting a single element.

 Last, we remark that this characterization can be used to give a different proof of the following classical theorem that was first proved by Kunz in \cite[Corollary~3.4]{Kunz2} (and another simple proof is due to Shepherd-Barron in \cite{ShepherdBarron}).